 This is a fantastic Chicken Recipe for kids because the veggies are diced and mixed in with the rice (sneaky!) and the flavors are so hearty and comforting.
+Using wild rice, I find makes a simple chicken and rice dish less boring, along with the shiitake mushrooms, for a hearty, earthy flavor.

 - Chicken Legs I like to use a dark cut of chicken for this recipe because the chicken braises in the broth for over an hour, allowing the rice to cook underneath.
 Keeping the skin on allows the fat from the skin to render down into the meat, helping to keep the meat tender and juicy.
 Often times this cut is labeled "Chicken Quarters" which refers to the fact that it is a quarter of the chicken which includes the leg and the thigh.
 If you can't find them, you could also just use the thighs.